-- 1. Follow the safety guidelines listed in Safety instructions on page 46. - 2.
-Follow the procedure listed in Before working inside your system on page 46.
+- 1. Follow the safety guidelines listed in Safety instructions on page 45. - 2.
+Follow the procedure listed in Before working inside your system on page 45.

-Hold the air shroud at both ends, and lift it away from the system.
+Press the release tabs on the air shroud, and lift the air shroud away from the system.

-Figure 14.
+Figure 12.
 Removing the air shroud

-Install the air shroud.
+Install the air shroud